You should think about everything on this SEO checklist as incrementally beneficial.

 If there’s a tool, service, or company you like that includes testimonials on their site, you can write a review for them to publish it.

-Often times (not always!) you’ll get a link to your site along with that.
+Often times (not always!) you’ll get a link to your landing page along with that.

 Remember how I mentioned “Fix Broken Inbound Links” as an easy link opportunity?